The first female star to emerge and leave Motown!

-To top the success off she released My Guy which became such a big hit it charted in the U.K.
+To top the success off she released My Guy which became such a big hit it even charted in the U.K.

-She even joined The Beatles, who had declared her their favorite singer, on their tour in 1964, making her Motown’s first artist that performed overseas.
+This led her to join The Beatles, who had declared her their favorite singer, on their tour in 1964, making her Motown’s first artist that performed overseas.

 This all seemingly went to Mary’s head as she started to demand more money from Berry Gordy.
 Lawsuits followed and Mary Wells’s career came to a halt.